Climate change: what actions can we take?

 Meanwhile, the very best option is to use less energy altogether.
 That means changing behaviors such as turning off lights when leaving a room and improving the efficiency of our buildings.
-For example, energy efficient LED bulbs can consume six times less energy than a traditional incandescent light bulb.
+For example, energy efficient LED bulbs can consume only 1/6 the amount of energy when compared to a traditional incandescent light bulb.

 Visit the San Mateo County Energy Watch website for more details.